NightCat10759/TicTacToeByJava/README.md

 ## How-to-run-this-app

-  * with java ide or download java JDK to execute the file.
+  * with java ide or download java JDK to execute the file on the terminal.

     java JDK downlod :